The CarbonNeutral Protocol Index

 Assessment results for a subject for CarbonNeutral® certification should be clear and unambiguous:

-• GHG emissions sources included within the assessment should be categorised by “Emissions source category” as defined within Tables 3, 4 and 5
+• GHG emissions sources included within the assessment should be categorized by “Emissions source category” as defined within Tables 4, 5 and 6

-• Each relevant “Emissions source category” as defined within Tables 3, 4 and 5 for the relevant certification should be listed and include either:
+• Each relevant “Emissions source category” as defined within Tables 4, 5 and 6 for the relevant certification should be listed and include either:

 • The calculated result (including both location- and market-based Scope 2 emissions)